pylint-dev/pylint/doc/index.rst

 Pylint is a `static code analyser`_ for python 2 or 3.
 Only python interpreter above 3.7.2 are supported in the latest version.

-Pylint analyse your code without actually running it.
-It checks for errors, enforce a coding standard, looks for `code smells`_, and can make suggestions about how the code could be refactored.
+Pylint analyses your code without actually running it.
+It checks for errors, enforces a coding standard, looks for `code smells`_, and can make suggestions about how the code could be refactored.

 Project that you might want to use alongside pylint include flake8_ (faster and simpler checks